Skip to content

 The offence of armed robbery is classified as an indictable offence and therefore must be heard in the District or Supreme Courts.

-At Benjamin Leonardo – The Defenders, we are highly experienced in representing clients at Local, District and Supreme Courts in NSW.
+At Essere – The Defenders, we are highly experienced in representing clients at Local, District and Supreme Courts in NSW.
 Should you be charged with armed robbery, you can be confident that our criminal defence lawyers are expertly dedicated, committed and proficient to handle your case regardless of the particular Court the matter is heard at.

 For a consultation for more accurate advice pertaining to your matter, please contact our Sydney based criminal lawyers now.